Shelby Pierson

-Shelby Pierson is the top election security official of the American intelligence community, the chair of the Election Executive and Leadership Board.
+Shelby Pierson is a U.S. intelligence officer and the former top election security official of the American intelligence community, the chair of the Election Executive and Leadership Board.
 Director of National Intelligence Dan Coats instituted the position and appointed Pierson to fill it in July 2019.

 The board includes representatives from the intelligence community and other federal agencies coordinating on election security.

 Intelligence career

 Pierson was crisis manager for election security during the 2018 midterm elections.

 She has more than 20 years of intelligence experience, including as national intelligence manager for Russia, Europe and Eurasia, and roles at the National Geospatial-Intelligence Agency.

+On August 19, 2025, Pierson was among 37 current and former officials to have their security clearances revoked by the Trump administration.
+Director of National Intelligence Tulsi Gabbard accused the group of malfeasance without providing evidence.
+According to The Economist, Pierson was "[one] of the most senior serving career intelligence officials to be purged under Mr Trump," and the purge marked "a sharp escalation in his war on American spooks."

 2020 election security coordinator

 Pierson told NPR in January 2020 that election interference "isn't a Russia-only problem" and that "we're still also concerned about China, Iran, non-state actors, 'hacktivists.'
 And frankly ... even Americans might be looking to undermine confidence in the elections."
 She said the Russians "are already engaging in influence operations" but "we do not have evidence at this time that our adversaries are directly looking at interfering with vote counts."

 To deter election interference, "it's important for us to keep messaging our adversaries that this activity will not be tolerated and there will be consequences," she told NBC News.